 One of the most recent applications for the automated design tool has been in the development of a groundbreaking microwave power module called PTX8400.
 The compact transmitter module provides 1 kW output thanks to a novel ring loop TWT offering very high gain.
 This combination of size and performance is setting a new standard for space- and weight-critical radar applications such as unmanned aerial vehicles (UAVs) and military helicopter platforms.

-TMD has been using the Opera software suite from Cobham for over 10 years.
-The company utilizes many of the specialist electromagnetic design solvers developed by Cobham including ones for simulating charged particle beams, for static and time-varying magnetic field analysis, and for modelling thermal effects.
+TMD has been using the Opera software suite for over 10 years.
+The company utilizes many of the specialist electromagnetic design solvers including ones for simulating charged particle beams, for static and time-varying magnetic field analysis, and for modelling thermal effects.
 The accuracy of the finite element analysis design software has been proven time and again for the company, by comparing actual measured results from the finished real-world products with the predictions obtained from the simulation models.

 “The Opera-based tools that we have developed substantially shorten design cycles, giving us a lot of time and freedom to find the best solution for any particular application,” says David Dyson, Chief Engineer of TMD Technologies’ Tubes Division.